betaglot/plantabeta/docs/reference/Via/ViaOverview.md

 ### Purpose of Via

 - Minimize Deadwalking
-- To be able to have a detailed mental model of your land, so that you can plan how you're going to fill your lang.
+- To be able to have a detailed mental model of your land, so that you can plan how you're going to Cover your lang.

 > a particular way or direction between places